-ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiffs are referring, or those individuals alleged to be part of the argumentative, vague, and undefined terms "Watts Gang" and "Watts and his Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information in 2004 alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
-The City further admits Defendant Mohammed was subsequently included as a target of the investigation.
-The City denies the CPD "deliberately chose to turn a blind eye" to the allegations concerning Watts.
-To the extent the allegations in this paragraph suggest or infer the City was obligated to take actions that would have interfered with, obstructed, and/or exposed a pending confidential criminal investigation, those allegations are denied.
-The City denies any remaining allegations contained in paragraph 32.
+ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiff is referring, or those individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information in 2004 alleging Defendant Watts was engaging in criminal misconduct involving drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
+The City denies the remaining allegations in paragraph 32.